olxbr/quality-gate-action/README.md

 The Github token is used to collect repository configuration data via the Github API and to add comments to Pull Requests.
 You can use PAT from github context `${{ secrets.GITHUB_TOKEN }}`, no need to generate a new one.

 #### `docs_url` (default: "")
-The url os docs to link in the report.
+Documentation URL to use in the report.

 ## Results